 Dr. Zane has over thirty years of experience in individual child (children age 4 and older), adolescent and adult psychotherapy.
 She has extensive experience with couples and families.
 She has expertise in substance abuse, eating disorders and gender dysphoria.
 Dr. Zane did a six month internship at the Gender Dysphoria Clinic in Palo Alto, CA. Experienced working with gay and transgender clients.
 She has over ten years experience with geriatric patients.
 Dr. Zane work with attorneys for guardianships; forensic evaluations and immigration issues.
 She is certified expert witness in Virginia Beach and Norfolk courts.
 Dr. Zane has extensive experience training in Cognitive Behavioral Therapy; Ericksonian Hypnosis techniques, EMDR, as well as continuing education in Forensic Psychology, PTSD, ADHD, and substance abuse.

 Trisha Parker, PMHNP-BC

 Is a board-certified Mental Health Nurse Practitioner (PMHNP-BC).
 She began her healthcare career in Intensive Care and Trauma.
 She has worked inpatient settings before transitioning to community mental health.
-Her roles include treating and evaluating children and adolescent ages 6-18 years old with mental health conditions to include depression, anxiety, mood disorders, autism, ADHD, insomnia, eating disorders, OCD and other issues.
+Her roles include treating and evaluating children, adolescent and adult ages with mental health conditions to include depression, anxiety, mood disorders, autism, ADHD, insomnia, eating disorders, OCD and other issues.
 In addition to her clinical experience, Trisha’s academic background includes completing her Bachelor degree at the Pacific Union College and her Masters of Science degree at Walden University.
 She is a member of APNA, ANCC and currently serves as a Reservist in the US Army.